louisrch/Flow-Matching-tutorial/README.md

 # Flow-Matching implementation from scratch
 Tutorial jupyter notebook to learn how to implement flow matching in PyTorch with solutions.
-In the end you will generate mnist digits!
+In the end you will train a small model to generate mnist digits!

 If you want to learn by yourself, feel free to complete the skeleton notebook.
 If you are ever stuck, don't hesitate to look at my solutions or the papers referred at the beginning/end of the notebook.